Wireless broadband: Mobile wireless broadband

-Called mobile broadband, wireless broadband technologies include services from mobile phone service providers such as Verizon Wireless, Sprint Corporation, and AT&T Mobility, and T-Mobile which allow a more mobile version of Internet access.
+In the United States, mobile broadband technologies include services from providers such as Verizon, AT&T Mobility, and T-Mobile which allow a more mobile version of Internet access.
 Consumers can purchase a PC card, laptop card, USB equipment, or mobile broadband modem, to connect their PC or laptop to the Internet via cell phone towers.
 This type of connection would be stable in almost any area that could also receive a strong cell phone connection.
 These connections can cost more for portable convenience as well as having speed limitations in all but urban environments.

 On June 2, 2010, after months of discussion, AT&T became the first wireless Internet provider in the US to announce plans to charge according to usage.
 As the only iPhone service in the United States, AT&T experienced the problem of heavy Internet use more than other providers.
 About 3 percent of AT&T smart phone customers account for 40 percent of the technology's use.
 98 percent of the company's customers use less than 2 gigabytes (4000 page views, 10,000 emails or 200 minutes of streaming video), the limit under the $25 monthly plan, and 65 percent use less than 200 megabytes, the limit for the $15 plan.
 For each gigabyte in excess of the limit, customers would be charged $10 a month starting June 7, 2010, though existing customers would not be required to change from the $30 a month unlimited service plan.
 The new plan would become a requirement for those upgrading to the new iPhone technology later in the summer.

 Licensing

 A wireless connection can be either licensed or unlicensed.
 In the US, licensed connections use a private spectrum the user has secured rights to from the Federal Communications Commission (FCC).
+The unlicensed mobile wireless broadband, in US operates on CBRS which has three tiers.
+Tier 1 – Incumbent Access, reserved for US Federals Government, Tier 2 – Priority Access, a paid access with priority on the spectrum, Tier 3 – General Authorized Access (GAA), a shared spectrum.
 In other countries, spectrum is licensed from the country's national radio communications authority (such as the ACMA in Australia or Nigerian Communications Commission in Nigeria (NCC)).
 Licensing is usually expensive and often reserved for large companies who wish to guarantee private access to spectrum for use in point to point communication.
 Because of this, most wireless ISP's use unlicensed spectrum which is publicly shared.